aparna6360/AUTOMATED-ATTENDANCE-SYSTEM-USING-QR-CODE-SCANNING/README.md

 * Each student is assigned a unique QR code containing their name and student ID.
 * The QR codes are generated using the qrcode library and saved as images in the static/images directory.

+2. Real-time QR Code Scanning:

+* The application uses OpenCV to capture video from a webcam.
+* The pyzbar library is employed to decode QR codes in real-time from the video feed.
+* Decoded QR data is processed to mark attendance, ensuring that each student is marked present only once.

+3. Attendance Marking :